memsql/SingleStoreNETConnector/docs/content/overview/dbproviderfactories.md

 Using DbProviderFactories
 ==========

-MySqlConnector can be registered with `DbProviderFactories` and obtained via `DbProviderFactories.GetFactory("MySqlConnector")`, or by using the methods [described here](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/obtaining-a-dbproviderfactory).
+SingleStoreConnector can be registered with `DbProviderFactories` and obtained via `DbProviderFactories.GetFactory("SingleStoreConnector")`, or by using the methods [described here](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/obtaining-a-dbproviderfactory).

 ## .NET Framework